Chitra Nagarajan: Activism

 Nagarajan has worked with a wide range of various international and grassroots organisations and previously lived and worked in Nigeria.
 Her work has spanned various sectors, and she has contributed to new areas of analysis by drawing connections between previously unconnected areas of work.
 In the report "Shoring Up Stability: Addressing Climate & Fragility Risks in the Lake Chad Region", Nagarajan was part of the team who wrote the first ever climate and fragility assessment of a specific region.
 Her other work includes uncovering and responding to dynamics around gender, disability, and LGBTQI realities when it comes to peace and security, and inter-communal conflict between farmers and pastoralists, explored in a report for Mercy Corps, among other topics.
 She has also worked for human rights and peace in northern Nigeria and the Boko Haram conflict since 2013, including training soldiers on human rights, international humanitarian law and how to mitigate civilian harm in operations; and looking at reintegration of people formerly associated with armed groups after their exit.

 In addition to her research and activism in West Africa, Nagarajan has also been involved in feminist movements in the UK, and was previously on the management committee of Southall Black Sisters.
-Her approach has been described as having a "a deep commitment to centering the voices of those often left unheard."
+Her approach has been described as having "a deep commitment to centering the voices of those often left unheard."